 Community Advisory Board

-We believe frequent engagement with the diverse voices of women we serve is vital to our work.
-For this reason, we have created a Community Advisory Board, whose committed members provide insights from their communities and guidance on how we can improve our programs to ensure that we serve our visitors in the best possible ways.
+Frequent engagement with the voices of women we serve is vital to our work.
+The dedicated members of The Well Project's community advisory board (CAB) provide insights from diverse communities and guidance on improving our programs to best serve our audience.
+Co-chairs provide multiple levels of support and leadership on the CAB.

 0